 Guadalupe Caracaras

-The Guadalupe Caracara (Caracara lutosa) is an extinct bird of prey belonging to the falcon family (Falconidae).
+The Guadalupe Caracaras (Caracara lutosa) is an extinct bird of prey belonging to the falcon family (Falconidae).
 It was, together with the closely related Crested and Southern Caracara, formerly placed in the genus Polyborus.

 This species inhabited Mexico’s Guadalupe Island until the beginning of the 20th century.
 Specimens are available for display in Chicago, Washington, and London.

-The Crested Caracara is sometimes incorrectly referred to as “Guadalupe Caracara”, because the extinct birds were formerly considered a subspecies of the extant taxon.
+The Crested Caracara is sometimes incorrectly referred to as “Guadalupe Caracara” because the extinct birds were formerly considered a subspecies of the extant taxon.
 They were reinstated as a full species in 2000.

 It was described as “evil” and “vicious” by early observers.
 It was driven to extinction by a hunting and poisoning campaign led by goatherders on Guadalupe Island.
 In March 1897, only one bird was encountered, but additional members of the species survived.